Kathoni/food/README.md

 - 📩 User alerts and messages
 - 📅 Dynamic footer with current year
 - 🎨 Styled using CSS and Font Awesome icons
+- 📈 Admin dashboard for order management and menu updates
+- 📊 User authentication and authorization using Django's built-in user model
+- 📈 Order tracking and management for admins
+- 💸 Payment using mpesa implemented

 ---